Panama Papers: International banking

 "This issue will surely be raised at the G20 summit," predicted Tomasz Kozlowski, Ambassador of the European Union (EU) to India.
-"We need to strengthen international cooperation for exchange of tax information between tax authorities".
+"We need to strengthen international cooperation for the exchange of tax information between tax authorities".

 Panama, Vanuatu and Lebanon may find themselves on a list of uncooperative tax havens that the Organisation for Economic Co-operation and Development (OECD) re-activated in July 2016 at the request of G20 nations, warned Le Monde, a French newspaper that participated in the investigation.
 Those three countries followed none of the OECD's three broad guidelines for international banking cooperation: